Master of Library Science

 - Application fee

 - Official transcript from the baccalaureate institution with a GPA of 3.0 or higher.
 If GPA is lower than a 3.0, the last 60 hours of education can be used.

-- A copy of a valid Texas teaching certificate must be uploaded to Tk20 (Watermark)
+- A copy of a valid Texas teaching certificate must be uploaded to Tk20 by Watermark.

-- Teacher Service Record from your school district's Human Resource Department with 2 years of certified teaching experience preferred - must be uploaded to Tk20 (Watermark)
+- Teacher Service Record from your school district's Human Resource Department with two years of certified teaching experience preferred (Must be submitted to Tk20 by Watermark).